CDRT/mk_docs/docs/ref/bios/settings/thinkpad/password.md

 When enabled Power-On Password prevents unauthorized users from booting your computer.

+!!! info ""
-?>  To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](https://docs.lenovocdrt.com/#/bios/settings/thinkpad/beepalarm.md).
+     To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](https://docs.lenovocdrt.com/#/bios/settings/thinkpad/beepalarm.md).

 </details>